 Exploiting Multifunction Printers During A Penetration Test Engagement

-During our internal penetration test engagements, we regularly come into contact with multifunction printers that are still using the default administrative login credentials.
-Obviously, using default credentials is never a good idea and I’d like to show how we can often pivot from these seemingly innocent multifunction devices and ultimately obtain total compromise of an environment.
+During our team’s internal penetration test engagements, we regularly come into contact with multifunction printers that are still using the default administrative login credentials.
+Obviously, using default credentials is never a good idea and I’d like to show how we can often pivot from these seemingly innocent multifunction devices to ultimately obtain privileged access within a Windows environment.

-In addition to default credentials issue mentioned above, one of the most common mistakes that we observe is MFP devices that have been configured to use privileged accounts (like Domain Admin) for sending scanned documents to network locations.
-For example, see below:
+In addition to default credentials issue mentioned above, one of the most common mistakes that we observe with MFP devices is that they have been configured to use privileged accounts (like Domain Administrator) for transmitting scanned documents to network locations.
+Below is one such example:

-In many cases, it’s fairly trivial for an intruder to access the masked password.
-All it requires (usually) is a small modification to the HTML code within a web browser.
+In many instances it can be trivial for an adversary to access the masked password and simply requires a small modification to the HTML code within a web browser.

-In this situation, we just needed to locate the correct form and change: input type=”password” to input type=”text”
+In this instance, we first needed to locate the correct password input form and change: input type=”password” to input type=”text”

-Secondly, this particular device was also configured to use LDAP.
-So, as the device is used throughout the day, authentication requests are made to Windows Active Directory servers.
-In my experience, organizations rarely utilize LDAP over SSL (LDAPS) in order to encrypt traffic and transmit information securely. (https://support.microsoft.com/en-us/help/321051/how-to-enable-ldap-over-ssl-with-a-third-party-certification-authority)... so we can take advantage of this oversight.
+The device depicted in this write up was also configured to use LDAP.
+So, as the device was used throughout the day, authentication requests were made to internal Windows Active Directory servers.
+In my experience, organizations rarely utilize LDAP over SSL (LDAPS) in order to encrypt traffic and transmit information securely. (https://support.microsoft.com/en-us/help/321051/how-to-enable-ldap-over-ssl-with-a-third-party-certification-authority).
+Resultantly, we can take advantage of this oversight.

-We simply need to reconfigure the MFP to use a different IP address for the LDAP server.
-Obviously, the IP address that we choose needs to be under our control and listening on port 389 (unsecured LDAP).
+To exploit this weakness, we simply need to reconfigure the MFP to use a different IP address for the LDAP server.
+Obviously, the selected IP address needs to be under our control and listening on port 389 (unsecured LDAP).
 When the MFP eventually makes an LDAP query, it should transmit the credentials back to us in plaintext.

-We can see (below) that we were able to catch the plaintext credentials of the account (Domain Admin) when an authentication attempt was made:
+As seen below, we were able to “catch” the plaintext credentials of the Domain Adminstrator account when an authentication attempt was made:

 In closing, below are some suggestions mitigating MFP risks: